Case Manager Specialist Supportive Services for Veteran Families

 - Must be able to pass a fingerprint clearance, background check, including criminal history, personal references, employment and education verifications

-- Bachelor’s Degree in Social Services or related discipline, or equivalent combination of education and work experience (four years)
+- Bachelor’s Degree in Social Services or related discipline

 - Minimum 1 years of experience as a case manager